Kyzyl: History

-In 1918, in connection with the communist revolution and the anti-tsarist movement, it was renamed to Hem-Beldir (Tuv.: confluence of rivers), and in 1926, to Kyzyl (Tuv.: red).
+In 1918, in connection with the communist revolution and the anti-tsarist movement, it was renamed to Khem-Beldir (Tuv.: confluence of rivers), and in 1926, to Kyzyl (Tuv.: red).

-Between 1921 and 1944, the city was the capital of Tuvan People's Republic.
+Between 1921 and 1944, the city was the capital of the Tuvan People's Republic.
 From 1944 to 1961, it was the capital of the RSFSR's Tuvan Autonomous Oblast.
 From 1961 to 1991, it was the capital of the Tuvan ASSR, and since 1991, the capital of the Republic of Tyva.

 Settlers began to lay a new city in the village of Vilany.
 Technological engineer K.V.
 Goguntsov and topographer M. Ya.
 Kryuchkov arrived in February 1914.
 Kryuchkov drew a general plan of the city of Belotsarsk (fund 123, inventory 2, file 21), which can still be seen in the layout of central Kyzyl today.
 The city plan enumerated the land plots and named their owners.
 In May 1914, the head of the Russian population in Uryankhai approved the draft rules on the allotment of land plots and the organization of a committee for the improvement of the future city.
 The very first plots were allocated for houses of officials, administration, homes of honorary Uryankhs, a treasury, post and telegraph offices, and the state fire shed.

 The city was built by recruited workers from Krasnoyarsk, Minusinsk, Tomsk, and other cities of Siberia; Tuvan farm laborers; and Russian workers who fled from gold mines because of difficult working and living conditions.

 On 4 July 1915, the Commissioner for the Uryankhay Krai, V. Yu.
 Grigoriev, wrote a letter to the Head of the Russian population in the Uryankhay Krai, requesting that a museum be constructed in the city of Belotsarsk (fund 123, inventory 2, file 53, sheets 25–26).

 At the IV Uryankhay Regional Congress on March 11, 1918, a decree was issued to rename Belotsarsk to Uryankhaysk.
 However, this name did not stick, as many still called the city Belotsarsk.